“This trail makes a quick out and back with a great view of the Portage Glacier.”

 Features: Lake — River/Creek — Swimming — Views — Waterfall — Wildflowers — Wildlife

-Great for trail running.
-Trail is well marked.
+This is great for trail running, and the route is well marked.

 When you return, it is a mile up to the pass, and another mile back down to the trailhead.
-It is a good climb, but possible for a whole family.
+It is a tough climb, but still possible for a whole family.

 Flora & Fauna

-Saw signs of bear so be sure to take some Bear Spray.
-Mountain goats off in the distance.
+Along the trail, it is fairly common to see signs of bear activity, so be sure to take some Bear Spray.
+Mountain goats can sometimes be seen off in the distance.